-Table 5 panel (a) shows the fixed-effects estimators of the β parameter in model (4) when sample selection is not controlled for.
+The top panel in Table 5 shows the fixed-effects estimators of the β parameter in (4) when sample selection is not controlled for.
 The estimated coefficients are significantly lower than zero for both forecast horizons, suggesting that forecasters perceiving more uncertainty submitted lower GDP-growth forecasts to the ECB.

-Estimating equation (4) with the available SPF data assumes that the response decision is random, i.e. it does not depend on uncertainty.
+Estimating (4) with the available SPF data assumes that the response decision is random, i.e. it does not depend on uncertainty.
 However, the evidence shown in the previous section suggests that response and uncertainty may be correlated.
-If SPF panellists do not participate when uncertainty is too high, the fixed-effects estimator of equation (4) may be inconsistent.
-In order to obtain consistent estimates of β_h for the population of SPF panellists, and not only for those who participate, two alternatives are available.
+If SPF panellists do not reply when uncertainty is too high, the fixed-effects estimator of (4) may be inconsistent.
+In order to obtain consistent estimates of β for the population of SPF panellists, and not only for those who reply, two alternatives are available.
 The first option is to use Wooldridge's (2007) Inverse-Probability-Weighted estimator.
-The second is to use Wooldridge's (1995) two-step procedure based on Inverse Mills Ratios.
+The second is to use Wooldridge's (1995) twostep procedure based on Inverse Mills Ratios.
 Unlike the former, the latter requires that selection is based on observables, which is not the case here because the level of uncertainty perceived by each individual is not observable if the forecaster does not respond to the survey.
 This problem, however, can be solved assuming that: